-Florence & Venice: Florence and Venice were the most important cities of the Renaissance.
-Florence was the seat of the Renaissance, the home of the great Medici family, and the source of the most fabulous material culture since Greek and Roman antiquity.
-The Uffizi Gallerv. founded in Florence in 1581 by the Medici family, is one of the oldest museums in the world.
+Florence & Venice: Florence and Venice were the most important cities the Renaissance.
+Florence was the seat of the Renaissance, the home of the great Medici family, and the source of the most fabulous material culture since Greek and antiquity.
+Roman The Gallery, founded in Florence in 1581 by the Medici family, is one of the oldest museums in the world.
 Many important works of Italian and other schools, dating from between the fourteenth and eighteenth centuries, are kept here.